MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 ## Navigate on Azure portal

-1. From the lab virtual machine, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
+1. In the LabVM, double click on the Azure portal shortcut [https://portal.azure.com](https://portal.azure.com/) on the desktop.
 Connect to the Portal using the Azure **Username** and **Password** provided on the **Environment Details** tab for this lab virtual machine.

     ![Picture 1](../images/dp-300-module-01-lab-01.png)